ashishkarnad/sandbox/sensu-go/core/README.md

 ENABLE_SENSU_SANDBOX_PORT_FORWARDING=1 vagrant up
 ```

-This will take around five minutes, so if you haven't already, [read about how Sensu works](https://docs.sensu.io/sensu-core/latest/overview/architecture) or see the [appendix](#appendix-sandbox-architecture) for details about the sandbox.
+This will take around five minutes.

-_NOTE: This will configure VirtualBox to forward a couple of tcp ports (3002,4002) from the sandbox VM machine to the localhost to make it easier for you to interact with the Sandbox dashboards.
-Dashboard links provided below assume port forwarding from the VM to the host is active and reference http://localhost ._
+_NOTE: This will configure VirtualBox to forward a couple of tcp ports (3002 and 4002) from the sandbox VM machine to the localhost to make it easier for you to interact with Sensu.
+Dashboard links provided below assume port forwarding from the VM to the host is active and references http://localhost._

 **4. SSH into the sandbox:**